ecslee/js-challenger/README.md

 ## Running

 The parser is served by node.
+Here are the steps to run the project:
+0. `cd` to the top level of this project
+1. `npm install` to install dependencies
-In the top level of this project, run `node app` to start the server.
+2. `node app` to start the server
-Then proceed to `localhost:3000` in your browser of choice.
+3. proceed to `localhost:3000` in your browser of choice

 ## Requirements